 It all started with poetry …

 Many people dream of becoming a writer, but I idealized poets.
-My journey started out simple enough.
+My journey started out simply enough.
 My English teacher at Hoover Middle School, Mrs. Ash, encouraged me to write a poem that was later printed in a school anthology.
 I remember nervously giving a knee-knocking reading during a school assembly.

-I was a somewhat shy and skinny little girl at 12 who sought solace by becoming obsessive reader.
+I was a shy and skinny little girl at 12 who sought solace by becoming an obsessive reader.
 I’d stay up all night devouring books and still go to school the next day.
 I loved all my literary adventures, but I had another important reason to learn.
 I was determined to be more independent and resilient.

 It was because I was emotionally separating from my identical twin sister, Heather.
 I didn’t want to, but because she was maturing faster than me physically, she wanted her own space, her own friends and activities.
 All I wanted was Heather.
 We’d always been so close and comforted each other throughout our childhood, so this split hurt like hell.
 I felt incredibly alone.

 I read everything I could on Native American tribes, all the Tarzan books and survival stories.
 I even bought “weight-on pills” with my allowance, but to no avail.
 Eventually, my work paid off.
 Sadly, twins do sometimes fight physically.
 Heather was bigger and stronger and I usually got the worst of it, but I finally learned to hit her harder and end the tussle sooner.

 Before high school started, I’d gained more confidence and started (Thank God!) to bloom.
 Another special English teacher that I adored, Kathy Osbourn, encouraged me to write poetry.
 She kept pushing me to write a total of seven poems.